In this episode Pasi Nikkanen had an interview with Riikka Salonen, Service Support Lead at Posti, the Finnish Postal Company.

 Riikka Salonen: So I am responsible of our services, developing them and getting the license for them.
-I work at the Posti service center, and at the service center we have finance, and sourcing services.
+I work at the Posti service centre, and at the service centre we have finance, and sourcing services.
 We have HR, Payroll and also sales support services.

 Pasi Nikkanen: Not just IT but you are doing enterprise service management?

 Riikka Salonen: Yeah we do enterprise service management and we also have the ICT department and ICT service desk and we cooperate with them.
-We all use the same service now system and also this [inaudible 00:02:07] for our feedback.
+We all use the same ServiceNow system and also this for our feedback.